Overview of management and APIs

-Microsoft Defender ATP raw data streaming API provides the ability for customers to ship real-time events and alerts from their instances as they occur within a single data stream, providing a low latency, high throughput delivery mechanism.
+Defender for Endpoint raw data streaming API provides the ability for customers to ship real-time events and alerts from their instances as they occur within a single data stream, providing a low latency, high throughput delivery mechanism.

-The Microsoft Defender ATP event information is pushed directly to Azure storage for long-term data retention, or to Azure Event Hubs for consumption by visualization services or additional data processing engines.
+The Defender for Endpoint event information is pushed directly to Azure storage for long-term data retention, or to Azure Event Hubs for consumption by visualization services or additional data processing engines.

-When you enable security information and event management (SIEM) integration it allows you to pull detections from Microsoft Defender Security Center using your SIEM solution or by connecting directly to the detections REST API.
-This activates the SIEM connector access details section with pre-populated values and an application is created under you Azure Active Directory (AAD) tenant.
-For more information see, SIEM integration
+When you enable security information and event management (SIEM) integration, it allows you to pull detections from Microsoft Defender Security Center using your SIEM solution or by connecting directly to the detections REST API.
+This activates the SIEM connector access details section with pre-populated values and an application is created under your Azure Active Directory (Azure AD) tenant.
+For more information, see SIEM integration.